Close Menu

 The older you are, the easier it is for you to win SSDI and SSI benefits.
 The reason for this is the SSA can apply the Medical-Vocational Guidelines to your case.

 SIGN #5.
-YOU CAN PROVE THAT YOU CANNOT DO YOUR PRIOR WORK
+YOU CAN PROVE YOU CANNOT DO YOUR PRIOR JOB

 Another sign that you will win SSD benefits is being able to prove you can no longer do your past job.
-If you have records from your former employer that shows you cannot work, then you should submit those records to the SSA.
+If you have records from your former employer which show you cannot work, then you should submit them to the SSA.
 For example, attendance records that show you missed work on a weekly basis are good evidence.

 Additionally, you could submit records from your former employer showing that you took extra breaks at work.
 Or, that you were fired from your job due to poor performance or lack of attendance because of your medical conditions.

-Also, if you used FMLA while you were attempting to work, those would be good records to submit.
+Also, if you used FMLA while you were working, then submit those records to the SSA.
 Finally, if you stopped working and started to receive private long term disability benefits, then you should also submit those records to the SSA.
 Remember, in order to prove your medical conditions prevent you from working, you must show you have been off work for at least 12 months.

-If you have medical evidence from your doctor and records from your former employer which show you cannot work a 40 hour work week, then you will have a better chance of winning SSDI and SSI benefits.
+If you have medical evidence from your doctor that is a good sign.
+Also, records from your former employer which show you cannot work a 40 hour work week, are another great sign that you will win SSDI and SSI benefits.

 SIGN #6.
-YOU CAN PROVE THAT YOU CANNOT PERFORM SEDENTARY WORK
+YOU CAN PROVE YOU CANNOT PERFORM SEDENTARY WORK

 Sedentary work is the simplest form of work.
-When you think about your work, if you have a desk job, then you have a sedentary job.
-Sedentary work requires lifting less than 10 pounds.
-It also requires you to be able to sit for six hours out of an 8 hour day.
-If you can prove that you cannot do sedentary work, then you have also shown you are not able to perform light and medium work.
-Because those types of of job are harder to do, as they require more physical strength.
+If you have a desk job, then you have a job that requires lifting less than 10 pounds.
+It also requires you to sit for six hours out of an 8 hour day.
+If you can prove you cannot do a seated job, then you have also shown you are not able to perform harder work, like light and medium work.

 For example, depending on your ability to lift, sit, stand, walk, carry, and bend, the SSA will determine you can work in one or more of the following types of jobs: